SwayKh/linksym/README.md

-# Linksym
+# Linksym - A Symlink-ing tool

-`linksym` is a tool which acts as a wrapper around `ln` for creating symbolic links (symlinks) and creating a record of those symlinks in a configuration file, allowing to easily recreate those symlinks later from a single file using a simple command.
+`linksym` is a dotfiles management tool which acts as a wrapper around `ln` for creating symbolic links (symlinks) and creating a record of those symlinks in a configuration file, allowing to easily recreate those symlinks later from a single file using a simple command.

-This project was mainly made for dotfiles management

 ## Features